spacer Glenn Shaferwww.glennshafer.com title bar graph

 spacer

-Glenn has also contributed to the history of probability and statistics, publishing more than twenty papers on the topic and translating many others from French.
-His most recent contribution in this area is the book The Splendors and Miseries of Martingales: Their History from the Casino to Mathematics, co-edited with Laurent Mazliak, which was published by Birkhäuser in 2022.
+Glenn’s contributions to the history of probability and statistics include more than twenty papers and several translations from French.
+His most recent contribution in this area is the book The Splendors and Miseries of Martingales: Their History from the Casino to Mathematics, co-edited with Laurent Mazliak and published by Birkhäuser in 2022.

 Canada